About Us

 • We are against ‘antinomianism’: We reject the notion that Yeshua ‘fulfilled’ the Torah in any sense that would mean its commands are no longer to be observed in faithful obedience during the olam hazeh (present age).

-• We are for ‘grafted in theology’: We hold that non-Jews (aka, gentiles) who come to trust in Yeshua and be discipled after His ways are grafted in to Israel (see Rom.
-11) and fellow heirs in the covenants of promise, fellow citizens with Elohim’s people, and members of Elohim’s household (see Eph.
+• We are for ‘grafted in theology’: We hold that non-Jews (aka, gentiles) who come to trust in Yeshua and be discipled after His ways are grafted in to the elect of Israel (see Rom.
+11) and are made fellow heirs in the covenants of promise, fellow citizens with Elohim’s people, and members of Elohim’s household (see Eph.
 2).

 • We are against ‘replacement theology’: We reject any notion that claims Elohim has rejected Israel, the ‘church’ has replaced Israel as Elohim’s chosen people, and Israel has forsaken its gifts and calling of Elohim (see Rom.
 11).